 7.6 However, nothing in this Agreement shall have the effect of limiting or excluding the Company’s liability for death or personal injury resulting from its own negligence.

 8. PROPERTY RIGHTS

-8.1 Unless otherwise agreed in writing, you shall own and be responsible for all the intellectual property in the Materials on Your Site or Server and the Company shall not be responsible for the Materials or the intellectual property in them.
+Unless otherwise agreed in writing, the Customer shall own and be responsible for all the intellectual property in the Materials on the Customer’s Site or Server and the Company shall not be responsible for the Materials or the intellectual property in them.
 However, the Equipment will remain the property of the Company at all times.

-10.1 The benefits and obligations conferred by this Agreement upon you shall not be and shall not be capable of being assigned, delegated, transferred, sub-contracted or otherwise disposed of.
+The benefits and obligations conferred by this Agreement upon the Customer shall not be and shall not be capable of being assigned, delegated, transferred, sub-contracted or otherwise disposed of.

 ©2022 Asckey Data Services Limited.
 All rights reserved.

 (Version 11 – 24/07/2020)